iamstarcode/hngx-stage-two/README.md

 its gon to be an immae

-# Usage
+# Usage & API Documentation

-To test the API, I implemented the Swagger API Document which can be found on this live URL
+To test the API and Documentation, Head over to the Documentation page here

 [Live URL](https://hngx-stage-two-1ifi.onrender.com/api/docs)